mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Lsyncd.md

 While `lsycnd` creates logs, it doesn’t come with a built in log rotation script.
 So here’s a basic set of log rotation scripts; one handles `*.log` files and the other handles `*.status` files.

-Next, create the `lsyncd` log rotation script that would go into that `/etc/logrotate.d/` directory:
+Next, create the Lsyncd log rotation script that would go into that `/etc/logrotate.d/` directory:

 	sudo nano /etc/logrotate.d/lsyncd